MaxTRMIT/IntroToITAssignment01/README.md

   <body>

 <div class="text">
-<br>My name is Max Torti, my student number is: s3871671 and my student email is: S3871671@student.rmit.edu.au. <br>The Github repository url is: https://github.com/MaxTRMIT/IntroToITAssignment01 The Github page url is:https://maxtrmit.github.io/IntroToITAssignment01/<br> <br>I am from Gold Coast Australia, born 2003 and have completed a certificate 3 in tourism and grade 10.<br>
+<br>My name is Max Torti, my student number is: s3871671 and my student email is: S3871671@student.rmit.edu.au. <br>The Github repository url is: https://github.com/MaxTRMIT/IntroToITAssignment01 <br>The Github page url is:https://maxtrmit.github.io/IntroToITAssignment01/<br> <br>I am from Gold Coast Australia, born 2003 and have completed a certificate 3 in tourism and grade 10.<br>
   <br><img src="https://user-images.githubusercontent.com/70696652/93361356-1f254b80-f888-11ea-9a5b-36b90355d2bc.jpg" alt="photoOfMe"><br>
     <br>One fact about myself is that when I was 15 I made a bitcoin mining machine, using 2 rx 570 graphics cards and a second hand motherboard, cpu, ram and powersupply.
 This really pushed my interest in IT to the next leve.
 <br>I have knowledge in Java, MySQL, and I know a little HTML/CSS.
 I am planning on learning Javascript and Python in the future. <br>